-This Statement explains the steps taken by Arsenal Holdings PLC and its subsidiary companies (the “Arsenal Group”) to prevent modern slavery in its business and supply chains.
+This Statement explains the steps taken by Arsenal Holdings Limited and its subsidiary companies (the “Arsenal Group”) to prevent modern slavery in its business and supply chains.

 The term “modern slavery” used in this Statement includes slavery, servitude, any type of forced or compulsory labour and human trafficking.
 References to "we", "us" or "our" in this statement are to the Arsenal Group.

 We published our first Modern Slavery Statement in October 2016.
-This latest Statement includes additional information in relation to the financial year ended 30 May 2017.
+This latest Statement is in relation to the financial year ended 30 May 2018.

 Arsenal Football Club is a professional football club which plays its home matches at Emirates Stadium and participates in domestic as well as European club competitions.
 We have a number of other business operations, including; football operations, commercial partnerships, media distribution, ticketing, retail, property development and community projects.

 The majority of our operations are conducted in the UK through The Arsenal Football Club PLC, which is a subsidiary of Arsenal Holdings Limited.
 In addition to our activities in the UK, we have some limited overseas activities in Jersey, Singapore and the United States of America.
 For further information about our group, its organisational structure and operations, see: www.arsenal.com

 The Arsenal Group has had a long-standing commitment towards ethical, social and environmental responsibility within its business.
 We comply with all applicable labour laws relating to working terms and conditions, including pay, and we place great emphasis on equality and diversity.